-BIOL 1100 Environmental Biology (MnTC: 3, 10)
+BIOL 1100 Environmental Biology (MnTC 03, 10)

 This is a one-semester course that introduces students to applied aspects of environmental science.
-It provides students with a broad overview of the concepts of ecology, systems and interrelationships among organisms and their physical environment, and current issues in environmental science.
-Students will examine humans' role in the natural world and the impact of the growth of the human population and the increase in humans' technological ability to make changes in the world.
+It provides students with a broad overview of the scientific and social aspects of human impact on the environment, interrelationships among organisms and their physical environment, and current issues in environmental science.
+Students will examine humans' role in the natural world, the impact of the growth of the human population, and the increase in humans' technological ability to make changes in the world.
 Students will be encouraged to explore societal, political, economic and personal value systems with regard to environmental issues.
 (Prerequisites: None).

-BIOL 1101 Elements of Biology (MnTC: 3, 9) 3 credits: 2 hours lecture/week - 2 hours lab/week function, cell reproduction, genetic inheritance, human genetic analysis, biotechnology, and evolution are covered.
+BIOL 1101 Elements of Biology (MnTC 03, 09)

+A one-semester course for non-science majors that blends traditional and contemporary biological concepts for understanding life in today's world.
+Science and the scientific method, the nature of life, cell structure and function, cell reproduction, genetic inheritance, human genetic analysis, biotechnology, and evolution are covered.
 Students will evaluate ethical issues of some biological, genetic, and biotechnology applications.
 This course will serve as an introduction to cellular biology to prepare for further study in biology-related or health-related fields.
 Lab attendance is mandatory.
 (Prerequisites: None).